smartycope/abusive-error-messages/README.md

 Made as an April Fool's joke.

 ## Disclaimers
-- Don't actually use this
-- This is a joke
-- This is not "safe for the workplace"
 - Don't use this if you don't have a sense of humor
-- I disclaim all hurt feelings

 ## Installation